06 Apr The Hijacked Brain: Epigenetics and Neuroscience-Based Interventions to Help Your Clients Recover From Addictions

 His work incorporates what is currently known about the brain and its capacities, including neuroplasticity and neurogenesis, with psychotherapy research, mindfulness, nutritional neuroscience and social intelligence.
 He has presented in all US States and in 30 countries around the world.

 This online workshop will give you instant access to 5 sessions of video content, accessible via streaming on our website, as well as downloadable PowerPoint slides.
-You can view the course content in your own time.
-Please note that access will expire 90 days after purchasing the course.
+You can view the course content in your own time, there is no time limit on access.

 The duration of this workshop is 6 learning hours.
 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.